yonit1dev/ML-KaggleTitanic/README.md

 ### To run the examples:
 - Have python version 3.9 or up.
 - Have pip installed.
-- Install pandas, numpy and scikit-learn packages
+- Install pandas, numpy and scikit-learn packages.

-#### If you have any comments, feel free to create an issue.